Medical Team

 - The only medication supplied by the school is paracetamol.
 If you wish your child to be administered paracetamol in the case of pain or fever, please ensure that you sign the appropriate consent form when your child commences at Thornden

-- Medication use in school is discouraged however there are occasions when it is absolutely appropriate and necessary.
-If you wish to provide medication to be administered or supervised in school including emergency medication, regular routine medication, pain killers and short courses of antibiotics please complete a Form A 'Parental-School Agreement for the administration of medicines in school' Form A ‘Parental school agreement for the administration of medicines in school’
+- Medication use in school is discouraged however there are occasions when it is appropriate and necessary.
+If you wish to provide medication to be administered or supervised in school including emergency medication, regular routine medication, pain relief other than paracetamol and short courses of antibiotics please complete a Form A 'Parental-School Agreement for the administration of medicines in school' Form A ‘Parental school agreement for the administration of medicines in school’

 - We discourage students from carrying medication for self-administration unless it is required in an emergency.
 However, if you feel it may be appropriate for your child to carry medication this can be discussed with the School Nurse; a Form A will still need to be completed.